AllOfMP3: Download formats

 Most music is encoded straight from source, which is dubbed Online Encoding Exclusive, so gapless albums could provide gapless playback, unlike most other music services.
 There is no extra charge for using the Online Encoding Exclusive service.
 The user sets the codec parameters, including the desired bitrate, allowing for superior quality over other music download services such as iTunes and Napster.

 Downloaded files do not contain digital rights management information, allowing unrestricted use between multiple computers and digital audio players.
 This differentiates AllOfMP3 from many other music download services, which limit the use of the music the user may purchase and the platforms on which it may be played.

 The websites also offer free, full album previews, streamed at a bitrate of 24 kilobits per second (roughly equivalent to analog telephone audio quality).
 Registered users who have spent less than $50 have access to 90 second samples, and unregistered users have access to 30 second samples.

 Music for Masses

 In late 2006, AllOfMP3 experimented with a feature called "Music for Masses" which allowed users to download DRM-protected music for free.
 The files were encoded in a proprietary MP3 format (.mp3x) that could only be played in the Music for Masses player, and could not be transferred to a portable media device.
 However, the DRM protection was cracked within a week.
 Although AllOfMP3 released a compulsory update to the player software which rendered the original crack unusable, they eventually removed the service in December 2006.

-Download methods

-The standard method of downloading purchased music is directly from the services' "My Downloads" pages.
-Files can be downloaded from the links on this page using a web browser, or alternatively a download manager or a command-line utility such as wget (the site offers a "list of links" which can be written to a file and used as input for such tools).
-Download speeds vary but typically hover around 40-120 kilobytes per second on broadband connections.